 Minimum of grade 6 should be achieved in both English Language and English literature.
 The willingness to read widely, to work independently and to produce regular essays of around 1200-1500 words will be required.

 |Mr D Dwyer|

-The A-Level English Literature course aims to encourage deep learning through a selection of demanding texts which empower and encourage thought provoking debate amongst students.
-From this, students become empowered to develop and transfer these skills through essay writing and oral presentations during the study of eight literary texts and unseen poetry.
+To encourage deep learning through a selection of demanding texts which empower and encourage thought provoking debate amongst students.
+From this, students will become empowered to develop and transfer these skills through essay writing and oral presentations during the study of eight literary texts and unseen poetry.

-Students study two texts that are linked by theme, genre, and ideas and produce a comparative essay between 2500 and 3000 words.
-This is internally assessed and moderated by the examination board.
+Students will study two texts that are linked by theme, genre, and ideas and produce a comparative essay between 2500-3000 words.
+This will be internally assessed and moderated by the examination board.

 Progression into Higher Education/Vocational Destinations

 One of the advantages of choosing English is that the subject is highly regarded by admissions tutors and employers.
 It is a popular subject at university - not least because it is intrinsically enjoyable and (for those who have the skill and enthusiasm) not too difficult!
 Careers in law, journalism, the media and education are possibilities but the study of English provides a valuable general background for many areas.
 At Advanced Level, English can be successfully combined with many other subjects including mathematics and the sciences, but modern languages, history and classical studies are well-established combinations.

 Candidates will be required to demonstrate an ability to respond to a range of texts with understanding and knowledge.
 They will need an ability to discuss their own and other readers’ interpretations of texts and an ability to communicate informed, independent opinions and judgements.
 These objectives will be assessed through written examinations and coursework.